 M.B.A.
 Foundation course requirements are designed to meet all of the "Undergraduate Knowledge and Skill Areas" required for the degree and a portion of the "Undergraduate and Master's Level Knowledge and Skill Areas" requirements.
 M.B.A.
-Foundation courses, waived for most candidates with a business undergraduate degree, are not subject to residency requirements and are considered to be prerequisite or corequisite to the M.B.A.
+Foundation courses are not subject to residency requirements and are considered to be prerequisite or corequisite to the M.B.A.
 Core.
 M.B.A.
-Foundation coursework may be completed at Clarion or other approved institutions at either the undergraduate or the graduate level.
-Graduate courses taken at another institution to meet foundation course requirements may be used in transfer to meet M.B.A.
-Foundation requirements but not M.B.A.
-Core or M.B.A.
-Elective course requirements.
+Foundation coursework may be completed at Clarion or other approved institutions at either the undergraduate or the graduate level and is not subject to the nine-credit transfer limit for the core/elective courses but requires pre-approval.
 At Clarion, courses that meet the foundation requirements are offered at the undergraduate level.
 Some of these foundation courses may have prerequisite courses.
 The following are the foundation areas and courses at Clarion (with the graduate course equivalents) that meet foundation requirements for the M.B.A. degree: